TOILmodular/Braids/README.md

 ## Firmware
 I shared the .hex files for the STM32F103 chip (bootloader and main) in the folder Firmware.
-Those files differ from the original files from Mutable Instruments.
+Those files and the schematic differ from the originals from Mutable Instruments.
 Reason is the use of the Blue Pill board, as the chip's pins C13, C14, and C15 are already occupied on the Blue Pill board.
 But the original design from Mutable Instruments is using them for the encoder.